Survey reveals 11 percent of Japanese firms have high-heel height rule | The Japan Times

-In an apparently sexually inappropriate practice, 11.1 percent of companies in Japan have in-house rules on the height of the heel of pumps worn by female employees at the workplace, a survey by the Japanese Trade Union Confederation, or Rengo, has revealed.
+In an apparently discriminatory practice, 11.1 percent of companies in Japan have in-house rules on the height of the heel of pumps worn by female employees at the workplace, a survey by the Japanese Trade Union Confederation, or Rengo, has revealed.

 The survey results came at a time when the #KuToo campaign opposing companies forcing female workers to wear high heels is spreading in the country.
 The workplace practice is widely viewed as amounting to sexual discrimination.
 KuToo is a play on two Japanese words, kutsu and kutsū, which mean shoes and pain, respectively.